 Focus on getting more installs

 For campaigns focused on app installs, you'll set a bid for app installs.
-This is called the target cost-per-install (Target CPI).
+This is called the target cost-per-install (target CPI).
 It lets you choose how much you're willing to pay to get a new user for your app.
-In other parts of Google Ads, this is referred to as target cost-per-acquisition (Target CPA).
-It works the same way, but an acquisition in your App campaign is an install or first-open of your app.
+In other parts of Google Ads, this is referred to as target cost-per-action (target CPA).
+It works the same way, but an action in your App campaign is an install or first-open of your app.

 When you set your bid, you're telling Google Ads the average amount you'd like to spend each time someone installs your app.
 Keep in mind that your budget will be used to get as many installs as possible at your set amount.
 So, if you set your daily budget for $100, and your target cost-per-install is $2, you're aiming for about 50 installs per day from your ads.

 For campaigns focused on in-app actions, you'll set a bid for app events.
 This is called the target cost-per-action (Target CPA).
 It lets you choose how much you're willing to pay for a new user for your app who is more likely to complete the event you selected.